**WE HAVE A CHANGING PLACES TOILET**

 We recommend a private one to one lesson for the rider.
 Each lesson is tailored to the needs and aims of the rider.

-If you would like to discuss things further before you visit, please call us 01246 590200 or email email@example.com.
+If you would like to discuss things further or do a pre-site check before you visit, please call us on 01246 590200 or email firstname.lastname@example.org.
 We hope to see you soon.